ryulant1ng/ryulant1ng.github.io/docs/articles/20250801-Add-giscus-to-VitePress.md

 - Use strict title matching
 - Place the comment box above the comments

-We can't straightly add a `<script>` tag to the '.vue' file, if you do, it will cause following error.
+We can't straightly add a `<script>` tag to the '.vue' file, if you do, it will cause following error:

 > Tags with side effect (`<script>` and `<style>`) are ignored in client component templates.

 So we should write a component.

-Create a '.vue' file (e.g. 'mylayout.vue'), it will be the file that defines layout, adding following code.
+Create a '.vue' file (e.g. 'mylayout.vue'), it will be the file that defines layout, adding following code:

 ```vue
 <!-- mylayout.vue -->